postypython/jii/README.md

 ```

 ## Adding CActiveRecord to Jii
-As regards CActiveRecord instances (or instances of classes inheriting from CModel), you can select which attribute you want Javascript have access to by adding the following method to the CActiveRecord class file ...
+As regards CActiveRecord instances (or class instances inheriting from CModel), you can select which attribute you want Javascript have access to by adding the following method to the CActiveRecord class file ...

 ```php
 	...